hi-Kartik2004/react-multilingual-content-pkg/README.md

   ```js
     <GoogleTranslator className="max-w-[150px]" />
   ```
-  Note: By default the GoogleTranslator takes all the available width.
   The styles specified by the classes passed with the `prop className` are applied to the wrapper div.

   ### selectClassName